-You can stop hospice care and return to currative treatment at any time.
-For example, a patient’s health may improve while on hospice or a new treatment may become available.
+You can end hospice care and return to currative treatment at any time

 Patients still get care for non-terminal conditions

 Hospice patients continue to get regular medical care for conditions not related to their terminal illness.
 For example, a patient with diabetes can get checkups and diabetes medication with Medicare of their other insurance.